The Maslow CNC is a one-of-a-kind CNC router that lets you work on large workpieces at an unbelievably low price.

 The chain drive system is driven by closed-loop geared DC motors.

-The motors come with an encoder which translates the number of revolutions made.
+The motors come with an encoder that translates the number of revolutions made.

 The controller uses this data to maintain a good level of accuracy.